Fishing on Ocracoke Island

 An 11.72-pound, 34-inch bluefish from the Ocracoke surf late in April 2026.

-Is fishing on Ocracoke Island first and foremost surf fishing, or would you prefer fishing at the boat launch, in Silver Lake whether from a dock or a boat, or in the inlet from a boat after you prepare your gear?
-You don’t stand on the island while fishing from a boat, but you might while preparing tackle.
-After all, anyone would include fishing from a boat in the inlet a form of Ocracoke fishing.
+Is fishing on Ocracoke Island first and foremost surf fishing, or would you prefer fishing at the boat launch, in Silver Lake whether from a dock or a boat, or in Ocracoke Inlet from a boat after you prepare your gear?
+You don’t stand on the island while fishing from a boat, but you probably do while doing the bulk of your tackle preparation.
+Besides, anyone would include fishing from a boat in the inlet a form of Ocracoke fishing.

-Even if it’s not “on” Ocracoke physically, it’s easily “on” Ocracoke as a state of mind.
-Much the same can be argued regarding boundary waters and state record fish, and I’ll try to post about that in the next six months to a year.
-I’ve published an article in New Jersey Federated Sportsmen’s News about the recent big musky submitted for state record status, which was denied.
+Even if it’s not “on” Ocracoke physically, as you fish the beach, it’s “on” Ocracoke as a state of mind.
+Much the same can be argued regarding boundary waters and state record fish elsewhere, and I’ll try to post about that in the next six months to a year.

-But in continuing the thought about what’s “on” Ocracoke, even fishing from Portsmouth Island across that inlet from Ocracoke is a form of Ocracoke fishing, because Portsmouth Island is accessed only by boat, and my bet is that every boat that accessed the Island last year was from Ocracoke.
-There’s the possibility people rode all the way from Hatteras Island, but that’s a long way.
-There is no ferry traffic to Portsmouth, either.
+Talking about those boundary waters, even fishing from Portsmouth Island across that inlet from Ocracoke is a form of Ocracoke fishing, because Portsmouth Island is accessed only by boat, and my bet is that every boat that accessed the Island last year was from Ocracoke.
+There’s the possibility people rode all the way from Hatteras Island, but that’s a long way to get there.
+No ferry traffic exists to Portsmouth, either.

 Fred Matero with a solid bluefish caught from the Ocracoke surf late in April 2026 while trying for reds.
 We did use steel leaders, and even with those, Fred once got bit off at the braid.
-We used frozen mullet cut to fit 8/0 hooks, which we bought at Tradewinds Tackle.
+We used frozen mullet cut to fit 8/0 hooks.
+Both the mullet and the hooks we bought at Tradewinds Tackle.

-I’ve been coming up from New Jersey to vacation on the Outer Banks since 1969, always going fishing for much of the time.
+I’ve been coming up from New Jersey to vacation on the Outer Banks since 1969, always going fishing for much of the time I spend here.
 I’ve longed to fish red drum during the off season in the surf since I was about 10-years-old.
-I was fascinated by big blues, too, and when we once did stay in Nags Head during Thanksgiving, I had my father drop me off at either Jeannette’s or Nags Head Pier, where I used cut mullet at night for hours before he picked me back up.
+I was fascinated by big blues, too, and when we once did stay in Nags Head during Thanksgiving, I had my father drop me off at either Jeannette’s or Nags Head Pier, which extend out from the beach through the surf.
+I used cut mullet at night for hours before he picked me back up.

 I understood I had no chance at catching a blue on that pier, but I fished that mullet with my seven-foot, medium-power spinning rod anyway.
 It was an act of faith that allowed me to witness the catch of a big one.
 A young man of about 25 caught it, and I had the courage to ask him what it weighed.
 “16,” he said.
-He said it succinctly in a way that pulled me further his way, into a life of fishing.
+He said it succinctly, which pulled me further his way, into a life of fishing.

 I’ve had a deep respect for blues ever since.
 The one I caught last week I correctly guessed at “about 12 pounds” before weighing it.